Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Proposed Solution

 In this subsection, we define an optimization problem to maximize the fronthaul rates of the distributed AP groups in a fair manner.
 First, by starting with the original formulation given in \eqref{eqn:maxminfairness2}, we write a max-min fair fronthaul optimization problem by eliminating the access channel related constraints and objectives, to get

-For this problem in \eqref{eqn:fronthaulopt}, and given the group selections $\left\{\mathcal{G}_k\right\}$, we note that the optimal solution can be obtained by first optimizing the rates of all the groups, $R^{\mathrm{fh}}(\mathcal{G}_k,\bff_k) \forall k$, and then optimization the TDMA time allocation.
+For this problem in \eqref{eqn:fronthaulopt}, and given the group selections $\left\{\mathcal{G}_k\right\}$, we note that the optimal solution can be obtained by first optimizing the rates of all the groups, $R^{\mathrm{fh}}(\mathcal{G}_k,\bff_k)$, $\forall k$, and then optimization the TDMA time allocation.
 This is because any set of TDMA time fractions, $\left\{t_k\right\}$, does not affect the optimization of the beamforming vectors.
-Therefore, we will first optimize the beamforming vectors and then determine the TDMA time fractions for the groups, as described in the remaining part of this subsection.
+Therefore, we will first optimize the beamforming vectors to optimize the group rates individually.
+Then, we can determine the TDMA time fractions for each group to optimize the time-scaled group rates, as described in the remaining part of this subsection.

 \textbf{Beamforming Optimization} The beamforming vector of each group needs to be optimized to maximize the group rate.
 Since this rate is determined by the minimum rate of the APs in the group, we can formulate the beamforming optimization problem of any group $\mathcal{G}_k$ as follows